stac-utils/stac-rs/BENCHMARKS.md

 ### Read

 These benchmarks test how long it takes to read a STAC JSON from the local filesystem into an `Object`.
-It's not suprising there is some variability, since they require filesystem access.
+It's not surprising there is some variability, since they require filesystem access.

 #### Read item